abhishekdipu/notes-dsa/Notes/1. Linear Data structure/5_Hash Tables/0_Info/2_Hashing_concepts/1_how_hashing_works.md

 ## 2. Open addressing

-- here we don't store value in LL, we directly store values in Array cells/slots.
+- here we don't store value in LinkedList, we directly store values in Array cells/slots.

 ## 2.1 Linear Probing

 - Probing means searching
-- In "Linear Probing" if slot for our hashed index is full then we search for next avaible slot linearly(by incrmenting i by 1) and put value there.
+- In "Linear Probing" if slot for our hashed index is full then we search for next available slot linearly(by incrementing i by 1 and put value there.
 - Linear Probing formula : hash(key) + i
 - and if all further slots are full then value can't be stored in hash table, it is limitation of Linear Probing.
 - all filled slots are called "cluster"